 The Undergraduate Summer Research Program provides funding and resources to support undergraduates who are interested in any research projects or scholarly activities related to their field.
-The ten-week program begins the last week of June and includes a series of workshops designed to develop students’ research and presentation skills and help them prepare for graduate school.
+The ten-week program begins the first week of June and includes a series of workshops designed to develop students’ research and presentation skills and help them prepare for graduate school.
 A social event will be hosted, where the students and faculty can discuss their research and exchange ideas and solutions.
 The program culminates in an undergraduate research conference where students will present their findings.

 If awarded, faculty will receive a stipend of $5,000.
 Faculty involved in the program are asked to limit their summer session teaching to one course during the program to adequately mentor the students.
 Faculty members are also expected to meet with the students regularly each week, and assign tasks to further the professional training of students.

 All undergraduate students in good academic standing are eligible to apply.
 Each student will be hired as a CSUSB student employee and will be required to devote 20 hours a week working on his/her project or creative activities and participating in OSR activities.
 Students will earn $15.00 an hour.

 - Orientation: June 1st, 2022 at 9 am, virtual

 - Program Run Dates: June 6th - August 11th, 2022

 - Workshops: June 6th - June 13th, 2022 at 12 pm, virtual

 - Social Event: June 27th, 2022 at 3 pm, in person

 - Summer Conference: August 11th, 2022 at 9 am, in person

 Note* Campus is closed on Friday's over the summer.